AlejandroSantorum/Termail/README.md

 ## Communication Networks project for second semester, called Termail (terminal mail)

 ## Description
 Project that implements a mail service with the goal of understanding Diffie-Hellman key exchange protocol.
-It is written in Python and it can be run on any Unix system, with the only requirement of having *Pycryptodome* libray installed.
+It is written in Python and it can be run on any Unix system, with the only requirement of having *Pycryptodome* library installed.

 ## Execution
 The server script called **termail_server.py** is suppossed to be running in a concrete IP and port.
 If any IP and port are provided as input parameters (argv[1] and argv[2]), the server is going to be binded in *Loopback IP 127.0.0.1* and port *5005*.
 Additionally, there exists a optional input parameters, **-v**, that can be selected to activate verbosity and to monitor encryption algorithms.
 Execution examples: